tukasa0001/TownOfHost/README-EN.md

 Team : Impostors<br>
 Decision : Shapeshifter<br>

-The Warlocks can curse another players before Shapeshift.<br>
+The Warlocks can curse another players before Shapeshifting.<br>
 When they Shapeshift after cursing, the player next to the cursed is killed no matter how far away they are.<br>
-While Shpashifting, they can perform normal kills.<br>
+While Shapeshifting, they can perform normal kills.<br>

 ### Witch